mountain-pass/axios-cache-interceptor/README.md

 Almost all caching logic is handled by the browser's native caching and/or intermediary caches (i.e. web proxy).

+Additionally, provides an indication of whether your response is `fresh`, `stale` or `none` (not cached. @see [`x-cache-status` response header](`x-cache-status` response header) below).

+**!!
+NOTE !!:** Determining if a Reponse is `stale` is extremly useful.
+If you receive a `stale` status, you know that the browser is asychronously fetching fresh data in the background.
+If you re-pull the data after a couple of seconds, you will now have an immediate response with the latest data.

 # Implementation

 The wrapper stores all successful `AxiosResponse` objects for the purpose of: